 Transfering 9-Bit serial data frames

-9-Bit framing serial communication is mainly used to identify address byte within messages running on a RS-485 multidrop network but also on standard RS-232 connections.
+Serial communication with 9-Bit framing (9-Bit protocol, 9 bit mode) is mainly used to identify the address byte within messages running on a RS-485 multidrop network but also on standard RS-232 connections.

-On a RS-485 network usually a master (PC) controls one or many clients (e.g. micro controllers).
+On a RS-485 network the Computer (PC) usually acts as master and controls one or many clients (e.g. micro controllers).
 The PC working as master polls on one or more clients but always one client at a time.
-Once the client controller receives a request starting with it's 9-bit address it replys accordingly.
-That is 9-bit data frames on a RS-485 network.
+Once the client controller receives a request starting with it's 9-bit address it replies accordingly.

 For example, transmitting a data packet using 9-bit addressing e.g.:

-The DEMO software found online, even when activating RS-485, are working with limited functionality, especially when it comes to response timing.
+NOTE: The DEMO software found online, even when activating RS-485, are working with limited functionality, especially when it comes to response timing.
 The complete functionality is contained only in the licensed version.